How to use Google Flights to book your next trip

 You can start by plugging in your home airport, the destination you want to travel to, and your departure and return dates.

 Google Flights will then populate a list of many flight options with various airlines, layovers, departure times, and more.
-By default, the results will be for economy seating, but you have the option to adjust that above the search boxes.
+By default, the results will be for economy seating, but you can adjust that above the search boxes.

-If you are searching for a roundtrip flight, the first list you are going to see will be for the departure flight, but the price shown will be the total cost, including a return.
+If you are searching for a roundtrip flight, the first list you will see will be for the departure flight, but the price shown will be the total cost, including a return.

 Each flight option is going to have a drop-down arrow that will give you more information on the specific flight, such as layover details, departure and arrival times, and services on the aircraft.